Research scientist (physical sciences)

 Working hours

-Researchers in industry may have to work to fit in with shift patterns and commercial deadlines and overtime pay may be offered.
+Within industry, you may have to fit in with shift patterns and commercial deadlines but overtime pay may be offered.

 What to expect

-• The work is mostly laboratory based, but may include field work or work in other settings, depending on the nature of the project.
+- The work is mostly laboratory based, with some time spent in the office planning and writing up experiments.
+Field work or work in other settings, may be included depending on the nature of the project.
 Some research can involve working with dangerous or toxic materials, or working outdoors in all weathers.

-• Jobs are widely available across the UK, but posts related to specialist research tend to be restricted to fewer institutions.
-Early academic posts are likely to be on short-term contracts.
+- Jobs are widely available across the UK, but posts related to specialist research tend to be restricted to fewer institutions.

-• Due to the collaborative nature of the work, you may need to visit other departments or institutions and need to be willing to spend some time abroad for conferences or to work on a project with other research scientists in your specialism.
+- Due to the collaborative nature of the work, you may need to visit other departments or institutions and you may need to be willing to spend some time abroad for conferences or to work on a project with other research scientists in your specialism.

 Qualifications

-To enter into research in the physical sciences you'll need a good honours degree, usually a 2:1 or above.
-Relevant subject areas include physical, mathematical and applied sciences, urban and land studies, and engineering.
-In particular, the following subjects are helpful:
+To enter into research in the physical sciences you'll need a good honours degree, usually a 2:1 or above in a related science subject.
+Relevant subject areas include physical, mathematical and applied sciences.
+In particular, these can include:

 Many employers also require you to have either a research-based MSc or a PhD, or to be working towards one, particularly for higher-level roles.
+Career progression without a PhD (particularly in academia) is likely to be limited.
 You may be able to study for the postgraduate qualification part time while also working in your research role.
 Search postgraduate courses.

-If you have a foundation degree or HND only, you may be able to enter at a technician level but further study would be required in order to progress beyond this point.
+If you have a foundation degree or HND only, you may be able to enter at a technician level but further study and qualifications would be required in order to progress beyond this point.

-Funding is made available to research institutions via the Engineering and Physical Sciences Research Council (EPSRC) which is part of UKRI.
+Funding is made available to research institutions via the Engineering and Physical Sciences Research Council (EPSRC).
 This is then passed on to students in the form of scholarships, bursaries and studentships.
-Contact the individual institution to find out more about the funding options.
+Contact individual universities, research institutions or industrial partners to find out more about funding options.

 Skills